-Case study - setting up a uk based aus small business in xero
+Setting up a UK based Australian business in xero

 When I was invited to set up a small business on Xero I expected to be able to do it with my eyes closed.